hayhay33/950/labs/lab-3.md

 Start by opening the script provided to you [here](https://drive.google.com/file/d/1_KK009QqppcqEylwyjJgyH0OspNltvDe/view?usp=sharing).
 Look through the script, editing values or variables where directed, and then run the script to analyze your data.
 When you click run, you will be asked to enter the filename for the file containing your code.
 In your case it is likely `DATALOG.CSV` unless you changed the code provided to you.
 In order to read the file, you must make sure the file is in the same directory as the provided script you downloaded.
 Once you hit run, you should see plots for battery voltage, internal and external temperatures, pressure, humidity, and acceleration in each axis!

+In order to make sense of all this data, you'll need to apply your own calibration curves to the code.
+Do this by updating the variables and re-running the program.

 <div class="primer-spec-callout warning" markdown="1">
 Make sure you follow "common practice" Tech Comm rules, labelling all plots' axes and titles, and add legends where necessary.
 </div>